mariosplen/fifteen-puzzle/README.md

 #### isGoalState()

-Creates the Goal State and checks whether our state is equal to the Goal State
+Creates the Goal State and checks whether our state is equal to the Goal State.

 ```kotlin
 fun isGoalState(): Boolean {